puppetlabs/puppet-docs/source/pe/3.2/razor_knownissues.markdown

 + The Razor microkernel is 64-bit only.
 Razor can only provision 64-bit machines.
 + Razor has a minimum RAM requirement of 512MB.

+To successfully use a machine with Razor and install an operating system on it, the machine must:
++ Be supported by the operating system to be installed on it.
++ Be able to successfully boot into the microkernel, which is based on Fedora 19.
++ Be able to successfully boot the iPXE firmware.

 ####Using Razor
 The repo contains the actual bits that are used when installing a node; the installation instructions are contained in tasks.
 Razor comes with a few predefined tasks to get you started.
 They can be found in the `tasks/ directory` in the razor-server repo, and they can all be used by simply mentioning their name in a policy.
 This includes the `vmware_esxi` installer.